 A Cartier Monopoussoir from the Collection Privée Cartier Paris that is powered by a THA ebauche.

-One such example of independent watchmakers coming together to create for others comes in the form of THA Ébauche, a complications manufacturer which gathered François-Paul Journe, Vianney Halter, and Dennis Flageollet.
+One such example of independent watchmakers coming together to create for others comes in the form of THA Ébauche, a complications manufacturer which was co-founded by François-Paul Journe and Pascal Courteault, who employed the talents of Denis Flageollet and Vianney Halter early on in their careers.
 Notably, they worked with Cartier to develop some of their more complicated calibres, such as the monopusher chronograph from the Collection Privée Cartier Paris range.
 While this aspect of the French jeweller’s history has long been ignored, the association with these accomplished independent watchmakers has recently created a renewed interest in these pieces.
 The creators of the movement went from obscurity to the spotlight, which wasn’t driven by the brand, but rather the curiosity of collectors.

 'I am fed up with giving caviar to swine.'

 F. P. Journe

 One man who recognised the value of acknowledging, and even celebrating, those behind these creations was Max Büsser.
 “I remember when I pitched Opus to François-Paul Journe at Basel in 2000, he’d just launched his brand and the other companies he’d worked for previously made him sign non-disclosure agreements.
 So, I told him we should make something together, and I won’t make you sign an NDA.
 I can tell the world what you’ve done and showcase your talent.”
 The Opus series that Büsser would pioneer at Harry Winston was a precursor to what he would later create with MB&F – which stands for Max Büsser and Friends.